Legal status of gender-affirming healthcare: Spain

 Despite a resolution from the European Parliament in 1989 suggesting advanced rights for all European Union citizens, as of 2002 only Andalusia's public health system covers gender-affirming surgery.

 Switzerland

 In 2010, Switzerland's Federal Supreme Court struck down two laws that limited access to gender-affirming surgery.
 These included requirements of at least 2 years of psychotherapy before health insurance was obligated to cover the cost of gender-affirming surgery and inability to procreate.

 Ukraine

 In 2015, the Administrative District Court of Kyiv, Ukraine, ruled that forced sterilization was unlawful and no longer required for legal gender change.

 United Kingdom

 The minimum age for gender-affirming surgery varies from 16 in Scotland to 17 in England and 18 in Wales.
 It is not a requirement for legal gender change.

 North America

 Canada

-In Canada, all of the provinces and territories cover, though their publicly funded heal care program, to various amounts and under varying eligibility requirements, gender-affirming hormone therapy and gender-affirming surgeries.
-And gender-affirming surgery is not a requirement for legal gender change in Canada.
+In Canada, all of the provinces and territories cover, through their publicly funded health care program, to various amounts and under varying eligibility requirements, gender-affirming hormone therapy and gender-affirming surgeries.
+Gender-affirming surgery is not a requirement for legal gender change in Canada.